CSCC012023/final-project-s23-agile-avengers/README.md

 ## Motivation

+Young adults between the ages of 18-21 face a sudden challenge when they first start interacting with money on their own especially when they start earning and spending independently.
+They are overwhelmed by the amount of advice, valid or not when it comes to interacting with their own money in the context of saving, budgeting, investing, insuring, and debts.
+Currently, they use experiential learning methods, which make them prone to making mistakes and learning from them.
+But such methods might shape their perspective about money incorrectly and inefficiently.
+By delivering optimized support through simulation and learning, Finlearn can help such personas and provide them with a platform to make those mistakes early on and realize better methods to manage money.

+## Product Summary

 FinLearn is a financial literacy platform for young adults who are ready to take a step towards an independent lifestyle.
 FinLearn introduces young adults to concepts in personal finance and portfolio management through expert-curated lessons and a sandbox environment to test their learning.
 This is a zero-liability learning solution for learning to manage money without the risk of incurring a financial loss.

 ## Technologies Used